-- Qualifying Issuers with a WVR structure seeking a Chapter 19C secondary listing must satisfy the Chapter 19C (rather than Chapter 8A) eligibility and suitability criteria, which are set out under "Qualifications for listing" on slide 35. - There is no requirement on Non-Greater China Issuers and Grandfathered Greater China Issuers to comply with the ongoing WVR safeguards, excluding the disclosure requirements. - The requirement that the Stock Exchange only considers listing with a WVR structure from new applicants does not apply to listing applicants which seek secondary listing under the new concessionary route.
+Qualifying Issuers with a WVR structure seeking a Chapter 19C secondary listing must satisfy the Chapter 19C (rather than Chapter 8A) eligibility and suitability criteria, which are set out above under "Qualifications for listing".

+There is no requirement on Non-Greater China Issuers and Grandfathered Greater China Issuers to comply with the ongoing WVR safeguards (see "Weighted Voting Rights" above for information on WVR safeguards), excluding the disclosure requirements.

+The requirement that the Stock Exchange will only consider listing with a WVR structure from new applicants does not apply to listing applicants which seek secondary listing under the new concessionary route.